pumbas600/Network/README.md

   The "With Module" files require network base to be imported and initialised.
 This can be done by:

+  **Note:** The module must be in the same directory as NetworkCreator.py and NetworkSolver.py

   ```python
   from NetworkBase import *